mazipan/hello-open-source/README.md

 yarn purge joe-bob kitty-luvr73
 ```

-**I will purge the data periodically, so please expect your data will deleted someday**
+**❌ I will purge the data periodically, so please expect your data will be deleted anytime**

-## Do it with your own risk
+## 🙈 Do it with your own risk

 We don't collect the data, but there is chance for other people to abuse your data that is submitted here.
 Please do it with your own risk, **we don't protect your data**.

-## Next Step 🚀
+## 🚶 Next Step

 This repo is for introduce to open source code contribution flow.
 After follow all steps, we expect you will know how to fork repository, how branching works, how to create good pull request and other things about contribution to open source code 🥳.

-**Don't stop here, please keep contribute to any open source code 🙏.**
+**👉 Don't stop here, please keep contribute to any open source code 🙏.**

 ------